ropensci/cyphr/README.md

 to decrypt the file.

-## Workflow support

-It's possible that this means there are two packages here, but I have a single use case so they're together for now at least.
+## Collaborating with encrypted data

+Even with high-level functions to ease encrypting and decrypting things given a key, there is some work to be done to distribute a set of keys across a group of people who are working together so that everyone can encrypt and decrypt the data but so that the keys themselves are not compromised.

 The package contains support for a group of people are working on a sensitive data set.
 The data will be stored with a symmetric key.
-However, we never actually store the key directly, instead we'll store a copy that is encrypted with the user key.
+However, we never actually store the key directly, instead we'll store a copy for each user that is encrypted with the user's key.
 Any user with access to the data can authorise another user to access the data.
 This is described in more detail in the [vignette](http://richfitz.github.io/cyphr/vignettes/data.html) (in R: `vignette("data", package = "cyphr")`).

 ## Why not a connection object?

-A proper connection could be nice but there are two issues stopping this:
+A proper connection could be nice but there are at least three issues stopping this:

 1. `sodium` does not support streaming encryption/decrption.
 It might be possible (bindings to node and swift have it).
 In general this would be great and allow the sort of cool things you can do with streaming large data in curl.
 2. R plays pretty loose and free with creating connections when given a filename; `readRDS`/`saveRDS` will open files with decompression on in binary mode, `read.csv`/`write.csv` don't.  `write.table` adds encoding information when openning the connection object.
 The logic around what happens is entirely within the functions themselves so is hard to capture in a general way.